-If you need Lease Extension Valuation Advice from Woodward Surveyors, please contact Lewis Emms at our office, who is a Chartered Surveyor specialising in Lease Enfranchisement work as well as an RICS Registered Valuer.
+If you need Lease Extension Valuation Advice from Woodward Surveyors, please contact Lewis Emms at our office, who is a Chartered Surveyor specialising in Lease Enfranchisement work as well as

 Here we explain briefly the procedures involved in exercising your statutory right to claim a lease extension:

 Briefly, in order to compel a landlord to sell a lease extension the building must be:

 |Bicester Lease Extensions||Harrow on the Hill Lease Extensions||Pinner Lease Extensions|

 |Chesham Lease Extensions||High Wycombe Lease Extensions||Rickmansworth Lease Extensions|